 Pollution not only hurts the planet, but it is also harmful to humans.
-Air pollution caused by the burning of fossil fuels in factories, cars, airplanes, and electricity cause health problems such as breathing problems, worsening of asthma, and even birth defects.
+Air pollution caused by the burning of fossil fuels in factories, cars, airplanes, and electricity cause health problems such as breathing problems, worsening of asthma, and even congenital disabilities.
 According to Pure Earth, toxic pollution is among the leading risk factors for non-communicable diseases globally.
 Non-communicable diseases account for 72% of all deaths, 16% of which are caused by toxic pollution.
 Toxic pollution is responsible for 22% of all cardiovascular disease, 25% of stroke deaths, 40% of lung cancer deaths, and 53% of deaths from chronic obstructive pulmonary disease.

-The Earth’s soil and water can also become polluted from littering or dumping of chemicals by industries and individuals.
+The Earth's soil and water can also become polluted from littering or the dumping of chemicals by industries and individuals.
 This pollution can damage ecosystems, negatively affect plants and trees, and contaminate our drinking water.

-As the damage from pollution has become more apparent, more countries are looking to green alternatives to prevent further damage to the earth.
-Solar and wind energy, eco-friendly building materials, and non-toxic products are increasingly being used to help preserve the planet.
+As the damage from pollution has become more apparent, more countries are looking to green alternatives to prevent further damage to the Earth.
+Solar and wind energy, eco-friendly building materials, and non-toxic products are increasingly being used to preserve the planet.
 While these green initiatives are taking place around the world, some countries have a long way to go.

 According to the World Health Organization (WHO), ambient air pollution causes 4.2 million deaths every year.
 91% of the world's population lives in places where air quality exceeds the WHO guidelines limits.

 The World Health Organization evaluated the concentration of PM2.5 particles to determine the most polluted place on Earth.
 PM2.5 (fine particulate matter 2.5) refers to tiny particles or droplets in the air that are two and one-half microns or less in width.
 These particles come from car, truck, bus, and off-road vehicle exhausts and from operations that involve the burning of fossil fuels such as wood, heating oil, or coal.
-They can also originate from indoor sources such as smoking tobacco, cooking, burning candles or using fireplaces.
+They can also originate from indoor sources such as smoking tobacco, cooking, burning candles, or using fireplaces.

 PM2.5 is an air pollutant that is a concern for people's health when levels in the air are high.
 These particles reduce visibility and make the air appear hazy when levels are elevated.
 Some cities, such as New York, issue a PM2.5 Health Advisory when conditions are considered to be unhealthy for sensitive groups.

 The Air Quality Index (AQI) is an index calculated for major air pollutants regulated by the Clean Air Act: particle pollution (PM2.5), ground-level ozone, carbon monoxide, and sulfur dioxide.
 The AQI ranges from 0 to 500, with zero representing clean air and 500 being the most hazardous.
-Values of 100 or below are generally thought of as satisfactory; however, when values are above 100, air quality is considered to be unhealthy for certain at-risk groups of people and becomes more unsafe as the value increases.
+Values of 100 or below are generally thought of as satisfactory; however, when values are above 100, air quality is considered unhealthy for certain at-risk groups of people and becomes more unsafe as the value increases.

 A total of 92 nations were evaluated to determine which had the highest number of PM2.5 – or which nations were the most polluted.